yussif758/SPROCKET-CENTRAL/README.md

   |4 - 2|Regular customer|
   |1| Needs attention|

-Now, sort the customers from highest to lowest based on their RFM score.
-After that we can now select the top 1000 customers.
+- Based on their RFM score, sort customers from highest to lowest.
+We are then able to choose the top 1000 customers.

 ## Key Findings/ Customer Behaviour

-The top 1000 customers out of a total of 3494 customers were selected for this analysis.
-Also known as the target customers.
+For this study, the top 1000 customers were chosen from a total of 3494 customers.

 ## Age Distribution